-A tender, melt-in-your-mouth glazed donut that can be enjoyed on it's own or with a million different fillings, glazes, or toppings.
+These tender, melt-in-your-mouth Glazed Yeast Donuts can be enjoyed on their own or with a million different fillings, glazes, or toppings.

-But I feel like this recipe needs to be shared because it is the starting point for so many other recipes.
+I feel like this recipe needs to be shared because it is the starting point for so many other recipes.
 Like these Strawberry & Cream donuts.
-I mean, you've got to have a donut to put the good stuff in, no?
+I mean, you need a donut to put the good stuff in, no?

-BBut for the glaze, I used Alton Brown's recipe, and it was a bit of a breakthrough.
-One of my main frustrations with donut making has always been that the frosting takes forever to actually harden and dry.
-The answer, apparently, is using heated milk to make the frosting, because much to my shock, the frosting had hardened and was shattery and thin, just like the best glazes you find in the donut shops.
+But for the glaze, I used Alton Brown’s recipe, and it was a bit of a breakthrough.
+One of my main frustrations with donut making is that the frosting takes forever to actually harden and dry.
+The answer, apparently, is using heated milk to make the frosting, because much to my shock, the frosting hardened almost immediately.
+It was also shattery and thin, just like the best glazes you find in the donut shops.
 Excited was an understatement for my reaction.

 Yes, I realize I need a life.
 But shattery glaze is pretty monumental, IMHO.

-This recipe should make about 12 donuts, but if you have a crowd to feed (or just reaaaalllly like donuts), you can definitely double it.
-The nice thing is, you can make the dough ahead of time, and roll and let them rise just before frying and serving-- does brunch get much better than this?
+This recipe makes about 12 donuts, but if you have a crowd to feed you can definitely double it.
+Most of the work can even be done ahead.
+Simply make the dough ahead of time, and roll and let them rise just before frying and serving– does breakfast get much better than this?

 1 cup + 1 Tbsp. milk